 Your practitioner will be wearing appropriate PPE for your appointment to help keep you and them safe.
 Please bring an appropriate mask or face covering to wear during your treatment.
-We can supply – disposable masks (£1), fabric washable masks (£5) – all money goes to The UK Sepsis Trust.
+We can supply – disposable masks (£1), fabric washable masks (£5 adult, £3 child) – all money goes to The UK Sepsis Trust.

 Please allow your practitioner to open and close doors for you and avoid, as far as possible, touching surfaces in the treatment room.
-Please keep to a minimum the personal effects you bring with you (bags, coats etc).
+Keep to a minimum the personal effects you bring with you (bags, coats etc).
 A tray will be provided, onto which you can place your keys, phone, jewellery etc during the session.
 This will be cleaned between appointments.